Starr-Bowkett Society

 A Starr-Bowkett Society was a co-operative, non-profit financial institution that provided interest-free loans to its members and operated on the principle of mutual self-help, as espoused in 1843 by Dr T. E. Bowkett.
-Popular in Australia from the late 19th century until the early to mid 20th century, they no longer exist in any form.
+Originating in the UK and popular in Australia and New Zealand from the late 19th century until the early to mid 20th century, they no longer exist in any form.

 Origins

 Dr. Thomas Edward Bowkett was a London surgeon, and a vocal proponent of a number of progressive and unionist ideas.
 His scheme to provide "mechanics" with a means to become landholders, and thus have a greater influence on government, was first proposed during a series of lectures and articles in 1843.

 In 1862 Richard B. Starr made some changes to Dr. Bowkett's scheme, including a slightly increased subscription fee and shorter subscription time, among others.
 The changes made the scheme more palatable to potential subscribers and Starr promoted his now copyrighted system aggressively.
 The Starr changes also made running a Starr-Bowkett Society profitable for management.